AbdoMusk/github-collab-exercise/README.md

 # Personal Task Manager Console App

-A simple console application to manage daily tasks built with C#.
+A simple console-based task manager built with C# that helps manage daily tasks.

-## Description

-This is a task manager that helps you organize your daily tasks.
-You can add tasks, view them, update their status, and delete tasks you dont need anymore.

 ## Features

 - Add new tasks with title and description
-- View all tasks with their details
+- View all tasks with their status and due dates
-- Update task status (Pending/Completed)
+- Update task status (toggle between Pending and Completed)
 - Delete tasks with confirmation
-- Due dates for tasks (automatically set to 7 days)
+- Automatic due date assignment (7 days from creation)

 ## How to Run

-1. Make sure you have .NET or C# compiler installed
+1. Make sure you have C# compiler installed
-2. Compile the code:
+2. Compile the program:
    ```
    csc Program.cs Task.cs
    ```
-3. Run the program:
+3. Run the executable:
    ```
    Program.exe
    ```

 ## Usage

-When you run the program, you'll see a menu with options:
+When you run the app, you'll see a menu with options:
 1. Add a Task - Create a new task
 2. View Tasks - See all your tasks
-3. Update Task Status - Mark tasks as completed or pending
+3. Update Task Status - Change status between Pending/Completed
-4. Delete a Task - Remove tasks from the list
+4. Delete a Task - Remove a task from the list
 5. Exit - Close the application